 NPR's Scott Horsley reports.

-Mr. JARED BERNSTEIN (Economic Adviser, White House): But what's happening at Solyndra isn't just about new jobs today, it's about new industries tomorrow.
+JARED BERNSTEIN: But what's happening at Solyndra isn't just about new jobs today, it's about new industries tomorrow.
 What's more, these new industries are in the business of clean, renewable energy, thus invoking environmental benefits while reducing our dependence on foreign imports of fossil fuels.

-Mr. DAVID AXELROD (Political Adviser): I would like to think that this will increase the sense of urgency in Congress, because it underscores the value in developing alternative sources of energy.
+DAVID AXELROD: I would like to think that this will increase the sense of urgency in Congress, because it underscores the value in developing alternative sources of energy.
 So, I hope that it will give added impetus.
 We're going to press very hard.

-Mr. MICHAEL LEVI (Energy Expert, Council on Foreign Relations): 9/11 made terrorism and the Middle East number one on every American's agenda.
+MICHAEL LEVI: 9/11 made terrorism and the Middle East number one on every American's agenda.
 The oil spill has not made oil and energy number one on every American's agenda this time.
 And that gives the president a much more difficult situation to work with.

 HORSLEY: Levi says passing a big energy bill isn't like financial regulation, where the administration successfully channeled public anger with Wall Street into new legislation.
 Although the public is angry at BP, he says, that won't necessarily translate into support for, say, a new carbon tax.